-HOW TO GET THERE AirAsia Zest flies from Manila to Cagayan de Oro (Laguindingan Airport).
+HOW TO GET THERE AirAsia flies to Manila from various destinations.
+From Manila, take a domestic flight to Cagayan de Oro.

 Short route: From the airport, take a van to Cagayan de Oro city centre (PHP199, 45 mins–1hr).
 From there, it’s a 20-minute ride to Macabalan Port by taxi (PHP80) or jeepney (PHP7).
 Ride the Ocean Jet ferry (2 hrs, PHP550–PHP750, one trip daily at 8:30am) to Camiguin-Benoni Port.

 Long route: From the airport, take a van to Agora Bus Terminal (2–3 hrs, around PHP200).
 Hop aboard a Butuan-bound bus (2–3 hrs, PHP143) and alight at Balingoan Bus Terminal.
 Walk or take a motorela (PHP8) to Balingoan Ferry Port, where fast craft depart for Camiguin-Benoni Port (1 hr, PHP150).
 It is also possible to take a taxi (1.5 hrs, around PHP3000) straight to Balingoan from the airport.